ManShum812/ReflectedXSS-Finder/README.md

 # Overview
 The Reflected XSS Vulnerability Scanner is a tool designed to help security professionals and developers identify reflected XSS vulnerabilities in web applications.
 By scanning a list of URLs provided in a .txt file, this tool can efficiently detect potential security flaws that might be exploited by attackers.

+It's important to note that there is no scanner in the world that is 100% accurate; ultimately, you still need to reproduce the vulnerability manually.
+This script simply helps detect which parameter values in the URLs lack input validation and may be vulnerable to reflected XSS.

 # Features
 1. Efficiency: The tool scans multiple URLs concurrently, significantly reducing the time required to identify vulnerabilities.